Krechet-94: Development and testing

+"Krechet" had its own radio communication systems, telemetry, drinking water supply and liquid waste removal device.

+However, the Soviet crewed lunar program was ultimately canceled, even though the Krechet-94 spacesuits had been fully developed and were ready for the expedition.
+The experience gained in designing the semi-rigid Krechet-94 spacesuit was still valuable, as the semi-rigid architecture was well-suited for extravehicular activities on orbital stations.

 The legacy

 When work on the first orbital station began in 1969, one of the most important problems was the long-term use and storage of a spacesuit on board without returning to Earth.
 The semi-rigid type of spacesuit is best suited for extravehicular activities related to the operation of a long-term orbital station.
 Semi-rigid spacesuits with built-in autonomous life support systems are optimal for reusable and long-term work in outer space.

 Later, several modifications of the Orlan spacesuit type were made.
 All of them have a number of advantages, which ensures their successful use during long space flights.
 These include quick independent donning and doffing, the use of one size of spacesuit for astronauts with different anthropometric data, the possibility of servicing in orbit without returning to Earth, and the ease of replacing replaceable and failed elements.

 The most difficult part was maintaining the water circulating in the hydraulic system for a long time, which ensured the necessary thermal balance in outer space.
 Finally, the difficulties were eliminated with the help of silver water ionization technologies and thanks to the latest non-metallic materials from which the pipes, connectors and other elements of the hydraulic system were made.